 - Increase Transparency and Share Successes.
 Regularly report accomplishments, activities and progress to the community, Board and advisory committees via website, social and print media and public meetings. - Share an Annual Work Plan and Report with the Community.
-Each year, we will create a public-facing, yearly work plan as part of the annual Board budgeting process.
-This plan will include performance reporting for every goal and objective, updates on work underway, expectations for the foreseeable future, and assessments of remaining in work under the current funding measure. - Increase Understanding of the Benefits of Land Conservation.
-Educate the community about the multiple values and benefits of conservation of working and natural lands via papers, reports, blogs, social media, workshops, and robust, field-based outings and education programs. - Share Value of Private Land Conservation Develop and implement a messaging and communications plan which communicates the value and public benefit of maintaining privately held land protected by conservation easements. - Public Access.
+Each year, create a public-facing annual work plan as part of the Board budgeting process.
+This plan will include performance reporting for every goal and objective, updates on work underway, expectations for the foreseeable future, and assessments of remaining work under the current funding measure. - Increase Understanding of the Benefits of Land Conservation.
+Educate the community about the multiple values and benefits of conservation of working and natural lands via papers, reports, blogs, social media, workshops, and robust, field-based outings and education programs. - Connect People with the Land.
+Work with landowners and local partners to develop recreational and educational opportunities for youth and the public to learn about and connect with natural and working lands - Share Value of Private Land Conservation Develop and implement a messaging and communications plan which highlights the value and public benefit of maintaining privately held land protected by conservation easements. - Public Access.
 Regularly update Ag + Open Space website and printed materials to increase the visibility of publicly-accessible open space protected by the agency.